peterhost/peterhost.github.com/_posts/2012-09-19-Installing-both-Stash-and-Jira-on-Ubuntu-with-2-JDK.md

-##Installing Oracle's Java7 form this PPA
+##Installing Oracle's Java7 from this PPA

 ###0. dependancies